-The commodity demo shows how to setup a monolingual shop, with a generic product, named Commodity.
+The commodity demo shows how to setup a monolingual shop, with a single generic product, named Commodity.
 The product model shop.models.defauls.commodity.Commodity is part of the django-SHOP framework.
 It is intended for shops where the merchant does not want to create a customized product model, but rather prefers to create the product's detail views using common CMS functionality.
+Here for demonstration purpose we try to sell a house, hence it is practical that we can layout our CMS page the way we want to and we can add whatever Django-CMS plugins are available.